-EPI has published new analysis of school absences among teachers and pupils due to testing positive for COVID during the autumn term.
+EPI has published analysis of school absences among teachers and pupils due to testing positive for COVID during the autumn term.

 The research shows that teacher absences due to a confirmed case of coronavirus were significantly higher than those of pupils – COVID absence rates for teachers (those with the virus, not merely those self-isolating) were 6 times higher than pupils in primary schools, while they were up to 3 times higher in secondary schools.